Junil8/2DFMP/Server/README.md

 ## Encryption Settings

 The passwords needs to be encrypted on the database for this we use [crypto-js](https://www.npmjs.com/package/crypto-js).
+Normaly configure all there is needed to make a good encryption but it can be made to use a definded length for the salt.

+**Custom setup of encryption**

 In environment variables add lines.
 ```